 Anyway, there are no words in any language that are sufficient to the task of expressing what I am experiencing.
-That is why, in some cultures, the women wail when someone dies.
-Even wailing is inadequate.
+In some cultures, the women wail when someone dies.
+But even wailing is inadequate.
 There are some things that cannot be halved by sharing them.
 Grief is one of those things.

-I know your question is probably sincere, but I also know you do not really want to hear the whole thing and that you are afraid I might try to tell you.
+I know your question is probably sincere, but I also know you do not really want to hear the whole thing and that you are afraid I might start to tell you.
 You are nervous about the potential for tears and about how you should respond.
 You have other things on your mind.
 You know you cannot help.
 You are Uncomfortable.
 Not only that, you are afraid-afraid of provoking an emotional scene and being helpless to do anything to really help.
 Afraid I might lose it badly and not stop at your particular comfort level.
 The whole thing is just uncomfortable, and most people instinctively maneuver to avoid discomfort.
 I know I do.

 So, it’s like this.
-Think of me as recovering from a horrible life threatening illness for which I had to have emergency surgery under primitive conditions without anesthesia.
+Think of me as recovering from a horrible, traumatic injury for which I had to have emergency surgery under primitive conditions without anesthesia.
 Like an amputation with only a stick clenched in my teeth like during the Civil War.
 Under cannon fire with snipers all around and no cover.
 With a dull knife.

 Or you can think of me as having survived a train wreck.
 You know the kind where the locomotive is steaming down the tracks and the travelers in the dining car are enjoying a wonderful meal with their family all around the cramped little table.
 At Christmastime.

 I am injured.
-I am alive, but I am injured and in a lot of pain, though the wounds are not visible.
+I am alive, but I am injured and in a lot of pain, the walking wounded, though the wounds are not visible.
 And it isn’t hard for you to cause me additional pain without even realizing it.

 I just love to hear his name spoken.
 I love to hear things that you remember about him.